edwardstanhope/academic-kickstart/content/project/exercise_cancer_physical_func.md

 +++
-title = "The effects of exercise interventions on physical function in people with cancer: a systematic review and meta-analysis of randomised controlled trials" date = 2018-11-08T04:23:35-08:00 draft = false
+title = "The effects of exercise interventions on physical function in people with cancer.
+A systematic review and meta-analysis of randomised controlled trials" date = 2018-11-08T04:23:35-08:00 draft = false